w3c-ccg/traceability-interop/docs/tutorials/authentication/README.md

 ### Testing

-The "Get Access Token" request does not interact with the system under test, but it is nevertheless valuable to validate the response data so that problems which will cause failures in other requests are called out as early as possible.
+The `Get Access Token` request does not interact with the system under test, but it is nevertheless valuable to validate the response data so that problems which will cause failures in other requests are called out as early as possible.

 The following javascript should be added to the "Tests" tab of the "Get Access Token" request: